metromoxie/subresource-integrity/specification.dev.markdown

 1. If <var>algorithm</var> is not a hash function recognized and supported by the user agent, return `null`.
-2. Let <var>result</var> be the result of applying <var>algorithm</var> to the binary representation of the [entity body][] of <var>resource</var>.
+2. Let <var>result</var> be the result of applying <var>algorithm</var> to the content of the [entity body][] of <var>resource</var>, including any content coding that has been applied, but not including any transfer encoding applied to the message body.
 3. Let <var>encodedResult</var> be result of base64url-encoding
     <var>result</var>.
 4. Strip any trailing U+003D EQUALS SIGN (`=`) characters from
     <var>encodedResult</var>.
 5. Return <var>encodedResult</var>.

-TODO: It's not clear that "binary representation of the entity body ..." does what we want.
-I don't think we yet have a good way of saying "bits on the wire".
-See [bzbarsky's WG post on this topic][bz] {:.todo}
+TODO: #2 is pulled from the `content-md5` definition in [[!RFC2616]].
+Is this the right way to say "bits on the wire".
+See [bzbarsky's WG post on this topic][bz]
+{:.todo}

 [apply-algorithm]: #apply-algorithm-to-resource